Hot Chicken–Where to Find It and How to Eat It

 Hattie B’s

 Probably the best publicized and most popular (though not my favorite) purveyor.
 Locations downtown in the Fifth and Broad complex, Midtown, Melrose and Sylvan Park area.
 The latter two will be less crowded.
 Their mac’n’cheese has a great kick and the banana pudding is pretty amazing too.
-TIP: Avoid the line by ordering ahead to-go.
-They’ve even added an app.

 Prince’s Hot Chicken Shack